Lohit-Mohapatra/python/README.md

 # Python

-Top Algorithms and programming questions implemented in python, everything needed for interview prep
+Top Algorithms and programming questions implemented in python, everything needed for reference